Home > Sectors > Health > Burn-out: managerial action at the heart of prevention

 Denial of burn-out: an additional risk

 For a carer devoted to the suffering of others, forgetting about oneself is an additional risk factor.
-There is a lack of awareness, or even denial, of the disorder, and a desire to meet professional demands.
+There is a lack of awareness, or even a denial of the disorder, and a desire to meet professional demands.
 I couldn't put my feelings into words," explains Jeanne afterwards.
 I didn't go and see my GP.
 I was afraid he'd prescribe sleeping pills.
 I was afraid that sleeping pills would prevent me from waking up to go to work.
 So I went to see an acupuncturist.
 He immediately prescribed time off work for burn-out.
 That's what saved me.

 Preventing burn-out: what role can managers play?